How To Winterize A Car – Prepare For Winter Driving

 You may have noticed that many cars today, have hazed and yellow headlamp lenses.
 When this condition occurs, light illumination lessens.
 Headlamp assemblies today are made of plastic.
 These plastics oxidize and deteriorate over time.

 Restore headlamp lenses to ensure a clearer visibility for night time driving and hazardous road conditions.
 There are headlamp lens restore kits and even tricks to clear that cloudy look.
 As the opacity becomes higher, the less light will shine on the road.
 When the lens becomes mostly cloudy, the light will not shine forward.

 Prepare For Winter Driving

-Some of these listed items may seem extreme, especially if you live in an a area that rarely sees snow, if at all.
-However carrying a first aid kit, ice scraper and a blanket may not be a bad idea, even for areas with moderate temperatures.
+Some of these listed items may seem extreme, especially if you live in an area that rarely sees snow, if at all.
+However, carrying a first aid kit, ice scraper and a blanket may not be a bad idea, even for areas with moderate temperatures.